open-crs/dataset/README.md

 Commands:
   build  Builds a test suite.
-  show   Show the sources in the dataset
+  show   Gets the executables in the whole dataset.
 ```

 ### As a Python Module